ben-zen/wikipedia-session/building-a-query.md

 # Getting revisions to an article
 We've now learned how to build a query, how to look for different pieces, and how to modify our basic query.
-Instead of continuing to look at links for the moment, let's look into what we can do with another type of query: revisions to articles.
+Instead of continuing to look at links for the moment, let's look into what we can do with another type of data the Wikipedia API offers: revisions to articles.

-The revisions query has lots and lots of options, because a revision is a really rich topic.
-There's all sorts of data surrounding a revision; when a user made it, who made it, what the content is, what the comment about the change is; all of these can make for useful things to study.
+Each _revision_ is a separate change to a Wikipedia article.
+The revision datatype in the Wikipedia API captures all sorts of metadata about the change made, in addition to the actual content of the change; it captures the username (or another identifier, we'll talk about that in a moment), the time the change was made, the comment the user making the change left in the comment field, and a hash of the change (a unique number generated from the content of the change to represent it.)
+We'll be looking at usernames and a flag that gets set for some of them.
+(A flag is a boolean value, `true` or `false`, which is normally `false` unless some specific condition is met.)

+As before, there's much more to this API than what we're covering here.
+I highly recommend visiting the API documentation and reading more there.

 ## Looking for anonymous editors
 So, let's take a moment to explore the responses data that we got.
 If you